srujana-16/Gene-Sequence-Location-Prediction/README.md

-# AI-Model-Training-Deployment-Genome-Sequencing_Girlgenius
+# Genome Sequencing Location Prediction

 ## Aim
-To develop and deploy an AI/ML model/web app that is capable of accurately predicting from which location a particular sequence originated or spread from.​
+To develop and deploy a sophisticated and user-friendly web application capable of predicting the origin or spread location accurately based on genomic sequences.
+By combining robust AI/ML models, efficient backend systems, and an intuitive frontend interface, the goal is to provide a powerful tool for researchers, healthcare professionals, and enthusiasts to analyze and understand genomic data related to the COVID-19 pandemic.

 ## Getting Started
 ### Prerequisites